 The Heartbeat Interval effects the longevity of the lock's batteries.
 The longer the interval (the period for which it sleeps), the longer the batteries will last.
 We recommend setting an interval of one hour or more for the best experience.

-The locks Heartbeat Interval can be set in each lock's settings menu.
+The locks Heartbeat Interval can be set in each lock's Device Settings page.

 Wake WiFi Setting